 Foster parents provide tender care for children who have experienced abuse and neglect.
-A foster parent works with a team which includes the child, the child's family, the foster care agency and the Family Court.
-Most children are able to return home safely to their parents.
+A foster parent works with a team which includes the child, the child's family, the foster care agency, treatment team, and the Family Court.
+Most children can return home safely to their parents.
 When that can't happen, some foster parents become adoptive parents or kinship guardians.

 Attend an Orientation and Complete the Application